multum/pg-differ/docs/metadata/column.md

 - Default: `false`
 - Required: `false`

-Define a `UNIQUE` constraint for a column
+Define a `unique` constraint for a column

 ### [identity](metadata/identity.md)